Back to: ASP.NET Core Tutorials For Beginners and Professionals

 Model Binding in ASP.NET Core MVC with Complex Type

-In this article, I will discuss Model Binding in ASP.NET Core MVC with Complex Type with Examples.
-Please read our previous article, where we discussed FromBody in ASP.NET Core MVC.
+In this article, I will discuss Model Binding in ASP.NET Core MVC with Complex Type.
+Please read our previous article discussing Model Binding FromRoute in ASP.NET Core MVC Application with Examples.

 Model Binding in ASP.NET Core MVC with Complex Type

 First, create a model class to hold the posted form data.
 Here, we will create a form to hold the student data.
-First, we need to create the required models as follows:
+So, add the following models:

 Gender.cs:

-Create a class file with the name Gender.cs, and then copy and paste the following code into it.
-This is going to be an enum that will represent the gender-named constants.
+Create a class file named Gender.cs and copy and paste the following code into it.
+This will be an enum that represents the gender-named constants.

 namespace ModelBindingDemo.Models { public enum Gender { Male, Female } }